manickjamadar/cssInjector/README.md

 CssInjector.inject(cssString:String,insertTop:Boolean) : Boolean;
 ```

-CssString : css style as string which you want to inject if it fails parsing css String as string it return false otherwise return true on success;
+CssString : css style as string which you want to inject if it fails parsing css String as string it return false otherwise return true after successfully inject css rules;

 InsertTop : default false, if true and already style tag exist then it inject css rules at the top of any existing css rules